OP-TEE/optee_os/documentation/optee_design.md

 ## Embedded Secure Device Tree

-When OP-TEE core is built with `CFG_EMBEDDED_SECURE_DT=y` configuration directive `CFG_SECURE_DTS` shall provide a single DTS file name including the .dts extension, from which a device tree blob (DTB) image is generated and embedded in a read-only section of OP-TEE core.
+When OP-TEE core is built with configuration directive `CFG_EMBEDDED_DTS` defined, the directive shall provide a single DTS file name (including its .dts extension) from which a device tree blob (DTB) image is generated and embedded in a read-only section of OP-TEE core.

 In this case, the device tree address passed to the OP-TEE entry point